iratansh/iratansh/README.md

 # 💫 About Me:
 🧍 Hello!
-I am an aspiring developer from Canada. <br>🔭 I’m currently working on a Full-Stack document creation and editing tool called WebEdit<br>👯 I’m looking to collaborate on Full-Stack or ML related projects
+I am an aspiring developer from Canada. <br>🔭 I’m currently working on a Full-Stack document creation and editing tool called WebEdit<br>👯 I’m looking for SWE internships or opprotunities to collaborate on Full-Stack or ML related projects

 ## 🌐 Socials: